RyanMcG/incise/README.md

 * [My stupid personal website][blog]
 * [The official example project][ex-project]

-Of course these examples are sort of meaningless.
-Incise does not help you create content or designs.
-It is simply a mechanism for finding files dispatching them to functions based on file extensions.
+Of course these examples are sort of meaningless, in that Incise does not help you create content or designs- it is simply a mechanism for finding files dispatching them to functions based on file extensions.
 This pattern happens to be pretty powerful and batteries are included to actually make it useful too.